 (Activate the Publicize feature)

-You can share your posts on Facebook, Tumblr, Twitter, LinkedIn, Google+, and more …
+Once this section is configured, you will be able to automatically share your posts on Tumblr, Twitter, Facebook, LinkedIn, Google+, and more …

-(Share your posts automatically on various social media networks.)
+(Share your posts automatically on several social networks.)

 The Publicize feature adds a new section to your Publish box …

-(As soon as new posts are published, they are automatically syndicated online.)
+(As soon as new content is published, it is automatically syndicated online.)

 CommentLuv